clemans/powershell/README.md

 #### `>_: Delete-History.ps1`

-A collection of cmdlets that assist with the deletion of browsing and explorer related history.
+A collection of functions that assist with the deletion of browsing and explorer related history.

 ## System Administration